The College @ Sirius

 Students will be expected to undertake at least 15 hours guided learning per week, this means at least 3 A Level subjects or a mix of A Level and vocational cumulatively totalling at least 15 hours.

 Whilst the majority of our Sixth Form is made up of Sirius Academy West students, we encourage applications from any external candidates or other schools located in our Multi-Academy Trust.
-Should any external candidate wish to enquire about an application, please contact: [email protected].
+Annually, the Sixth Form recruits 5-10 external applicants from schools other than Sirius Academy West.

 How to Apply